nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. The system displays a success message.

 **Extensions**:
 - 2a.
+The specified candidate does not exist: The system displays an error message.
+- 2b.
 The candidate is already marked with the specified status: The system displays an error message.

 **Command Example**:
 `hire n/John Doe j/Software Engineer`
 `reject n/Jane Smith j/Data Analyst`

+Use case ends.

 ### Non-Functional Requirements